 For local information contact Fisheries Biologists from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).

-Anglers should always be careful navigating in the pond due to the many exposed stumps and snags.
-Try fishing for bluegill around stumps and snags in 3 to 5 ft. or deep holes in the main section of the lake.
+Anglers should exercise caution navigating in the pond due to the many stumps and snags.
+In the past, this pond has produced some very large bluegill.
+Try fishing around stumps and snags in 3 to 5 ft or deep holes in the main section of the lake.
 Best baits include grass shrimp, crickets, wigglers, or various colors of 1/16 to 1/8 oz. beetle spins.
 Redear sunfish (shellcracker) can also be found in these areas using worms.
-Largemouth bass fishing will slow down during the winter, but should pick up in February and into spring.
-Try fishing early morning and late afternoon along weed lines and cypress trees.
-Best baits include spinner baits, crankbaits, dark plastic worms or live shiners.
-Two Largemouth bass over 8 pounds caught from Ocheesee Pond have been certified in Florida’s TrophyCatch program since 2015.
-Ocheesee Pond was stocked with channel catfish, bluegill sunfish, and largemouth bass in fall 2015 and spring 2016.
+Try fishing for largemouth bass in the early morning and late afternoon along weedlines and cypress trees.
+Anglers have reported success fishing for bass using top-water plugs.
+Best baits include spinner baits, crankbaits, topwater plugs, dark plastic worms or live shiners.
+Black crappie, good sized warmouth, and chain pickerel can also be caught here.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Ocheesee Pond: